minha12/Cytomine-Fallback/README.md

 ## Overview

 This repository contains the code and resources for the Cytomine Fallback project.
-The project aims to deliver a service where users can log in using LS Login and access the Cytomine service.
-Once authorized, users can launch a Cytomine instance on Kubernetes to perform collaborative analysis of very large bio-medical images.
-Our service integrates with backend systems such as the Bigpicture archive.
+The project is designed to provide a service allowing users to log in using LS Login and access the Cytomine service for collaborative analysis of very large bio-medical images.
+Once authorized, users can launch a Cytomine instance on Kubernetes or a VM, integrating with backend systems like the Bigpicture archive.

 ## Features

-- **LS Login Integration:** Allows users to sign in using home organisation credentials, community identities, or social accounts (e.g., Google, LinkedIn).
+- **LS Login & Keycloak Integration:** Users sign in using their home organisation credentials, community identities, or social accounts (e.g., Google, LinkedIn).
+Keycloak integration enables Single Sign-On (SSO) capabilities for a streamlined authentication process across services.
-- **Cytomine Service:** Facilitates the on-demand launching of a Cytomine instance on a Kubernetes namespace or a VM as an alternative.
+- **On-Demand Cytomine Service:** Enables users to launch an instance of Cytomine on a Kubernetes namespace or as an alternative on a VM.
-- **Dataset Handling:** Uses a non-sensitive mock dataset, stored and managed efficiently.
+- **Dataset Handling:** Efficient storage and management of a non-sensitive mock dataset.
-- **Filesystem Wrapper:** Provides an interface for the Bigpicture archive, potentially compatible with existing tools like sda-download or CSC Data Gateway.
+- **Filesystem Wrapper:** An interface for the Bigpicture archive that is potentially compatible with existing tools like sda-download or CSC Data Gateway.

 ## Getting Started

-1. Ensure you have Kubernetes or VM infrastructure ready for deploying the Cytomine application.
+1. Prepare your Kubernetes cluster or VM infrastructure for deploying the Cytomine application.
-2. Set up your environment according to the requirements specified in the `environment.md` file.
+2. Review the `xxx.md` file to set up your environment according to the specified requirements.
-3. Follow the installation instructions laid out in the `installation.md` to configure and deploy the Cytomine service.
+3. Consult the `yyy.md` file for instructions on how to configure and deploy the Cytomine service.

 ## Usage

-Once set up, users can:
+After setup:

-1. Log in through the user page using the LS Login method.
+1. Users log in through the user page utilizing the LS Login method, with SSO provided by Keycloak.
-2. Initiate the Cytomine service through a simple selection process.
+2. They start the Cytomine service through a straightforward selection process.
-3. Conduct collaborative image analysis and annotations with an easy-to-use interface.
+3. Users can collaboratively analyze and annotate images with an intuitive interface.
-4. Leverage machine learning algorithms for semi-automatic image processing.
+4. There is the ability to use machine learning algorithms for semi-automatic image processing.

 ## Dependencies

-- Kubernetes/VM platform
+- Kubernetes/VM infrastructure
 - LS Login service
+- Integration with Keycloak for SSO
-- Bigpicture archive or a mock version for non-sensitive data
+- Bigpicture archive or a mock version for non-sensitive data handling
-- Sensitive Data Archive (SDA) tools for data management (if real dataset is to be used)
+- Sensitive Data Archive (SDA) tools for data management (applicable when using real datasets)

 ## Security

-The service uses LS Login for secure authentication and ensures that user credentials are handled according to best practices to maintain the integrity and confidentiality of sensitive data.
+The service leverages LS Login and Keycloak for secure authentication, ensuring that user credentials are managed according to industry best practices, maintaining data integrity and confidentiality.

-## Contributing
+## Reporting Issues and Contributing

-Contributions are welcome.
-Please submit a pull request or raise an issue for any bugs, feature requests, or enhancements.
+If you encounter any issues or would like to propose new features or enhancements, please create an issue in the repository.
+We also welcome contributions via pull requests after discussion through raised issues.
+For detailed instructions on how to contribute, please see the `CONTRIBUTING.md` file.

+## Keycloak Integration with LS Login

+Keycloak has been integrated with LS Login within our service to ensure seamless SSO capability across multiple related services.
+Once a user is authenticated via Keycloak, they are granted access without additional logins.
+Moreover, Keycloak facilitates single sign-out, allowing users to log out from all sessions across services integrated with Keycloak with a single action.

 ## Contact